Researchers

 EpiProtect

-Regular cocoa consumption can reduce the risk of high blood pressure as well as cardiovascular diseases and thus have a positive effect on health.
-The effects of cocoa are probably due to its high content of secondary plant compounds and are attributed in particular to flavanols.
+Regular cocoa consumption can reduce the risk of high blood pressure and cardiovascular disease and therefore have a positive effect on health.
+The effects of cocoa are probably due to the high proportion of secondary plant substances and are attributed in particular to flavanols.
 These include epicatechin, which is better absorbed by the body than other flavanols.
-Whether epicatechin is responsible for the protective effects of cocoa products is as yet unknown.
-The EpiProtect research project aims to find out whether the income from epicatechin in nutritive amounts can lower blood pressure, favorably influence fat and carbohydrate metabolism, and protect against LDL oxidation.
+Whether epicatechin is responsible for the protective effects of cocoa products is still unknown.
+The EpiProtect research project aims to find out whether the income of epicatechin in nutritive amounts can lower blood pressure, favourably influence fat and carbohydrate metabolism and protect against LDL oxidation.

 Results published